andrewiggins/react-suspense-sandbox/src/suspense/README.md

 ## To explore

-- How does React handle multiple updates queued to the same subtree (e.g. quickly clicking different links in a nav that is code-split).
+- TODO: How does React handle multiple updates queued to the same subtree (e.g. quickly clicking different links in a nav that is code-split).
 Might be related to the `updateQueue` defined in `ReactUpdateQueue.js`.

+  Also, what happens to the previous suspended update and timeout?
+Does it get canceled?

 ## Learnings